intrajp/shirasagi-hardening/README.md

 Installation (Auto)
 -------------------

-- Exec installer on CentOS7.3 as root<br />
+- Exec installer on CentOS 7.3 or CentOS 7.4 as root<br />
 - Set parameter "example.jp" as domain-name or IP address.<br />

 ```